Cameron Dallas: Personal life

 He has described his ethnic background as half Scottish, a quarter Mexican and a quarter German.

 On December 31, 2018, New Year's Eve, Dallas was arrested and charged with assault for allegedly punching a man in the face at the Hyatt Residence Club Grand Aspen in Aspen, Colorado.
 He had previously been arrested on felony vandalism charges in 2015.

-On August 23, 2019, Dallas announced on social media that for the past 2.5 years he had been struggling with addiction, depression, and family trauma.
+On August 23, 2019, Dallas announced on social media that for the past two-and-a-half years he had been struggling with addiction, depression, and family trauma.
 On October 15, 2019, he ran in a charity that helped raise money for those struggling with addiction and to help them get access to treatment.

+On July 26, 2025, Dallas had his first daughter, named Indy Lee Dallas, with his girlfriend Madisyn Menchaca.